MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/RelatedPerson.md

 ---
-title: RelatedPerson - Common Data Model | Microsoft Docs
+title: RelatedPerson in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Information about a person that is involved in the care for a patient, but who is not the target of healthcare, nor has a formal responsibility in the care process.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Related Person
+# Related Person in electronicMedicalRecords

 Information about a person that is involved in the care for a patient, but who is not the target of healthcare, nor has a formal responsibility in the care process.